PaoloLaurenti/resume/resume.md

 ### *Senior software developer*, [CodicePlastico](https://codiceplastico.com) ( 2017-05 — present )

 I am in charge of the development and maintanance of many software applications built by CodicePlastico since 2009.
+My focus is also on the architectural design of the systems, from the fresh start and continuing wiht its evolution in time.
-We follow the customer software project from the inception using anlaysis tool and customer interview.
+We follow the customer software project from the inception using anlaysis tool and customer interviews.
 We use an interative approach refining at each step the customer requirements.
 The projects are built with different technologies like _elixir_, _dotnet core_, _node.js_, _react.js_ and _elm_.
 I work full time from remote and we gather toghether every six weeks to do a team retrospective and other company meetings